AdaCore/gnatstudio/docs/users_guide/projects.rst

 .. highlight:: python

-This prevents the loading the two GPS modules responsible for editing project files.
+This prevents the loading of the two GPS modules responsible for editing project files.
 However, this also has an impact on the Python functions that are exported by GPS and thus could break some plug-ins.
-Another possible solution is to hide the corresponding project-editing menus and contextual menus.
-You could do this by creating a small python plugin for GPS (see :ref:`Customizing_through_XML_and_Python_files`), which contains the following code::
+Another possible solution is to hide the corresponding project editing menus and contextual menus.
+You could do this by creating a simple Python plug-in for GPS (see :ref:`Customizing_through_XML_and_Python_files`), which contains the following code::